tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 ### Continuations

 Continuations are functions which, instead of returning the result of a computation directly to the caller, pass the result on to another function, specified by the caller.
-We can rewrite basically any function to pass their result to a continuation function instead of returning the result directly.
+We can rewrite basically any function to pass their result to a user-specified continuation function instead of returning the result directly.
+The parameter `done` in the ` continuationPlus` function below will be a function specified by the caller to do something with the result.

 ```javascript
 function simplePlus(a, b) {